Greece blocks 35,000 migrants, plans to deport arrivals after March 1

 Turkey's interior minister, Suleyman Soylu, visited Edirne province bordering Greece on Thursday and announced the deployment of 1,000 special police to the area to halt the pushback of migrants towards its territory.
 Soylu, who said on Wednesday that Turkey was preparing a case at the European Court of Human Rights over Greece's treatment of migrants, accused Greek forces of wounding 164 people and pushing back nearly 5,000 into Turkey.

+Greece on Thursday banned vessels from sailing around the Aegean islands of Chios, Lesbos and Samos.
+They are all close to the Turkish coast and a regular target for dinghies packed with migrants trying to enter the EU.
+The ban exempts merchant ships and vessels of the EU's border agency Frontex.

+The Aegean Sea remained choppy on Thursday and there were no further sightings of dinghies carrying migrants.
+Lesbos already hosts more than 20,000 asylum seekers, many of them living in filthy conditions in overcrowded camps.

 The situation at the Kastanies border crossing was calm on Thursday.
 Migrants - many of whom are from Afghanistan and Pakistan as well as Syria and other Arab nations - huddled in tents and makeshift camps on the Turkish side of the border.
-Greek border guards rebuffed nearly 7,000 attempts in the last 24 hours alone, taking the total since Feb.
-29 to 34,778 and the number of arrests of those who got through to 244, the Greek government sources said.

-Migrants who arrived in Greece illegally after March 1 will be transferred to the northern city of Serres and deported back to their own countries, Greek Migration Minister Notis Mitarachi said late on Wednesday.
-"Our aim is to return them to their countries," he told the Athens News Agency.
+HUMAN RIGHTS CONCERNS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)